I Hate Mowing the Yard

 You see, we really don't have much real grass and I'd hesitate to call our yard a "lawn".
 There are plenty of useful plants though.

-Dandelions are one of the first flowers to bloom in spring that feed the bees.
+Dandelions are one of the first flowers to bloom in spring, and they feed the bees - another reason to put off mowing.

 Narrow leaved plantain